eye4357/x_make_persistent_env_var_x/README.md

 - Inspect, create, update, and purge environment variables across user and system scopes.
 - Persist changes with JSON ledgers that the orchestrator and Change Control teams can audit.
 - Offer both JSON CLI and Tkinter control dialog surfaces so operators handle secrets the way the situation demands (and yes, I remain thoroughly disgusted that we had to crawl back to Tkinter).
+- Auto-detect Tkinter support at runtime, launching the GUI when possible and dropping to the console prompt workflow when headless.
 - Guard against drift with deterministic logging, registry safeguards, and typed interfaces.
 - Default vault profile now tracks the required `SLACK_TOKEN` and optional `SLACK_BOT_TOKEN` alongside the PyPI and GitHub credentials so the Slack dump-and-reset runner never launches without a verified API key and we have the bot credential ready when automation expands.